SrinivasanNagarajaRao/traffic-analysis-using-dsx-local/README.md

 # Pre-requisites

-You need atleast a 3 node cluster with DSX Local installed along with:
+You need at least a 3 node cluster with DSX Local installed along with:

 1. [Apache Spark](https://spark.apache.org/downloads.html)
 2. [Python 2.7 and higher](https://www.python.org/downloads/)